neutrinojs/neutrino/docs/cli/README.md

 ❯ neutrino start --use @neutrinojs/react @neutrinojs/karma
 ```

-The Neutrino CLI will still attempt to load any presets and middleware defined in the project's `.neutrinorc.js` file.
+**The Neutrino CLI will not attempt to load any presets and middleware defined in the project's `.neutrinorc.js` file
-Middleware passed via the CLI `--use` will take precedence over middleware defined in `.neutrinorc.js`, meaning that
-options set by `.neutrinorc.js` middleware can have their values overridden by `--use` middleware.
+when passing middleware via `--use`.**

 ## `--inspect`